rgitrepo/kubernetes-beginner-to-pro/docs/day6/ports-in-services.md

 #### NodePort vs. Service IPs
 NodePort services expose the service on a static port on each node's IP, while ClusterIP services use an internal IP within the cluster.
 These two have different use cases and should be chosen based on the requirement.

-**Interview Tip**: Understanding the difference between NodePort and ClusterIP is crucial for answering questions about service exposure in Kubernetes.

 [Back to TOC](#table-of-contents)